homonoidian/permafrost/README.md

 # permafrost

-Permafrost implements a (relatively) fast unordered persistent map.
-Plus a set and a bidirectional map based on the map.
+Permafrost is a collection of thread-safe, persistent, immutable data structures for Crystal.

+- An unordered map `Pf::Map`
+- An unordered set `Pf::Set`
+- An unordered bidirectional map (bimap) `Pf::BidiMap`.
+- An unsigned 32-bit integer set `Pf::USet32`.

+Most of the data structures in Permafrost come from my main project, [Wirewright](https://github.com/wirewright/wirewright).
+Wirewright is also the main user of Permafrost.

 ## Installation